The key to effective leadership is influence, not control

 Question: But what if I’m ultimately responsible?
 Doesn’t that require control?

-Answer: Great question.
-Being responsible is exactly *why* you need influence.
+Answer: Being responsible is exactly why you need influence.
 Control might get you short-term compliance, but influence builds long-term commitment and ownership, which is what actually mitigates risk and drives real success.
 You’re still accountable, you’re just achieving results through a more powerful, sustainable method.

 Question: How do you influence someone who is resistant or doesn’t report to you?

 Answer: This is where the real art is.
 It starts with building a genuine relationship.
 Understand their motivations, their pressures.
-Find a win-win.
-Frame your ideas in a way that aligns with *their* goals.
+Find a win-win. present your ideas in a way that aligns with their goals.
 It takes more time upfront, but it’s the only way to lead without formal authority.

-Question: Isn’t this just being “soft” on people?
+Question: Isn’t this just being soft on people?